Colorado-Power-Electronics-Center/data_driven_component_level_design/README.md

 # Public_Component_Level_Power_Designer
-Combined repository for code related to the LM component-level data-driven power designer project
+Combined repository for the code related to the component-level data-driven power designer

 	1. Dataset:
 		a.
 Scraped off Digi-key